Medical Malpractice Attorney

 Medical malpractice laws make it possible for victims of substandard medical care to recover compensation for their suffering.
 It is estimated that medical errors are the third leading cause of death in the United States.

-This is why personal injury lawyers who specialize in medical negligence often consult medical experts to determine whether the standard of care was breached or if the injury was caused by an unfortunate medical mistake.
+This is why personal injury lawyers who specialize in medical negligence often consult medical experts to determine whether the was breached or if the injury was caused by an unfortunate medical mistake.

 Examples of Negligence in the Medical Field